Priorities 2017-2018 for the Directorate general of democracy

 “Recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world” — the opening words of the Universal Declaration of Human Rights (1948) have lost nothing of their relevance.
 In Europe today, the dignity of many is threatened by discrimination, violence and marginalisation.
 Addressing issues like racism, intolerance, hatred of minorities, violence against women, the trafficking of human beings or sexual violence against children is vital for a continent committed to common human rights values.
 Injustice and bias often have deep historic roots, but new threats to the dignity of the human being are emerging constantly.

 Education is central to democratic societies.
 Schools, universities, civil society organisations and other learning institutions should encourage the acquisition and practice of values and skills which are essential for democracy.
-The World Forum for Democracy 2017 will focus on the role of political parties and media in the context of raising populism.
+The World Forum for Democracy 2018 focuses on Gender Equality : Whose Battle ?.

 The fast pace of social, economic and technological change make it imperative to adapt the institutions of democracy to the requirements of the 21st century.
 Implementing the principles of good, democratic governance for all public authorities is an ongoing challenge.
 A vibrant civil society and the ability of public services to manage Europe’s diverse societies in a democratic manner are crucial to create a true “culture of democracy”.